armanjindal/garden/content/_index.md

 Maggie Appleton defines a digital garden in [A Brief History and Ethos of the Digital Garden](https://maggieappleton.com/garden-history):

-> A garden is a collection of evolving ideas that aren't strictly organised by their publication date.
+> A garden is a collection of evolving ideas that aren't strictly organized by their publication date.
 They're inherently exploratory – notes are linked through contextual associations.
 They aren't refined or complete - notes are published as half-finished thoughts that will grow and evolve over time.
 They're less rigid, less performative, and less perfect than the personal websites we're used to seeing.

 While this is a good starting point, I find the metaphor of "garden" is much richer.